 Body Language: Reuben Negron’s Intimate and Intricate Nude Portraits

-Now based in Asheville, figurative watercolor artist Reuben Negron explores the human experience with intimate nude portraits
+Reuben Negron is an Asheville, North Carolina based, figurative watercolor artist exploring the human experience with intimate portraits

 BY JOHN C. TRIPP